Hyodo-Kato theory with syntomic coefficients: Log rigid cohomology with coefficients

 \subsection{Log stratifications}

 The definition of log infinitesimal neighborhood by Kato can be extended to weak formal log schemes.

-\begin{proposition-definition}[An overconvergent analogue of {\cite[Remark 5.8]{Ka},\cite[Proposition-Definition 3.2.1]{Shi1}}] Let $\cC$ be the category of closed immersions $\cZ'\hookrightarrow \cZ$ of weak formal log schemes such that the log structure of $\cZ'$ is fine and that of $\cZ$ is coherent, and let $\cC_n$ be the category of exact closed immersions $\cZ'\hookrightarrow \cZ$ of fine weak formal log schemes such that $\cZ'$ is defined in $\cZ$ by an ideal $\cJ$ with $\cJ^{n+1}=0$.
-Then the canonical functor $\cC_n\rightarrow\cC$ has a right adjoint.
-For an object $\cZ'\hookrightarrow \cZ$ in $\cC$, its image by this adjoint functor is of the form $\cZ'\hookrightarrow \cZ''$.
-We call this $\cZ''$ the $n$-th log infinitesimal neighborhood of $\cZ'$ in $\cZ$. \end{proposition-definition}
+\begin{proposition-definition}[An overconvergent analogue of {\cite[Remark 5.8]{Ka},\cite[Proposition-Definition 3.2.1]{Shi1}}] The natural inclusion from the category of exact closed immersions $\cZ'\hookrightarrow \cZ$ of fine weak formal log schemes such that $\cZ'$ is defined in $\cZ$ by an ideal $\cJ$ with $\cJ^{n+1}=0$ to the category of immersions of fine weak formal log schemes has a right adjoint of the form $(Z\mapsto \cZ)\hookrightarrow (Z\mapsto\cZ')$.
+We call this $\cZ'$ the $n$-th log infinitesimal neighborhood of $Z$ in $\cZ$. \end{proposition-definition}